FAQ: Can You Have Sex While Pregnant? Everything You Need to Know

 you have placenta previa, which is when the placenta covers all or part of the cervix

-you’ve experienced bleeding after sex while pregnant (Consult your doctor about anything more than a few drops of blood.)
+you’ve experienced bleeding after sex while pregnant (Consult your provider about anything more than a few drops of blood.)

-your partner has a sexually transmitted infection (Some experts recommend avoiding sex even with the use of a condom, but it’s best to consult your doctor about your specific situation.)
+your partner has a sexually transmitted infection (Some experts recommend avoiding sex even with the use of a condom, but it’s best to consult your provider about your specific situation.)

 you’re pregnant with multiples.

-Are There Any Symptoms to Call the Doctor About?
+Are There Any Symptoms to Call Your Healthcare Provider About?

-If you notice heavy bleeding after sex when pregnant, or if you experience leaking amniotic fluid, pain, or painful cramps, contact your doctor right away or go to the emergency room.
-During orgasm your uterus contracting may feel mildly uncomfortable, but these mild contractions are not dangerous and are not a sign of labor.
+If you notice heavy bleeding after sex when pregnant, or if you experience leaking amniotic fluid, pain, or painful cramps, contact your healthcare provider right away or go to the emergency room.
+During orgasm, your uterus contracting may feel mildly uncomfortable, but these mild contractions are typically not dangerous or a sign of labor.
 It can also be normal to have light cramping or light spotting (a few droplets of blood) after sex while pregnant.
-If you experience any of these symptoms, even mildly, it is a good idea to consult your doctor to be sure it isn’t anything more serious.
+If you experience any of these symptoms, even mildly, it is a good idea to consult your provider to be sure it isn’t anything more serious.

 Can Sex or Orgasms Trigger Premature Labor?

 Uterine contractions can be caused by orgasms and natural substances in semen, but sex during pregnancy isn’t typically associated with an increased risk of preterm labor.
-However, if you’re already at an increased risk of preterm labor, ask your doctor about whether having sex while pregnant is right for you.
+However, if you’re already at an increased risk of preterm labor, ask your healthcare provider about whether having pregnant sex is right for you.

 Some people think that sex helps induce labor.
-However, experts say sex isn’t likely to trigger labor - even if you’re near your due date.
+However, experts say pregnant sex isn’t likely to trigger labor⎯even if you’re near your due date.

-Do We Need to Use a Condom if I’m Pregnant?
+Do You Need to Use a Condom if You're Pregnant?

-Although you can’t get pregnant again, it is still important to use condoms to help prevent you from getting a sexually transmitted disease (STD), which you can get if your partner is infected.
+Although you can’t get pregnant again, it's still important to use condoms to help prevent you from getting a sexually transmitted disease (STD), which you can get if your partner is infected.
 These infections can cause problems for your baby during pregnancy and birth.
-Speak to your doctor if you’re unsure of the risks and about what’s best for your situation.
+Speak to your healthcare provider if you’re unsure of the risks and about what’s best for your situation.

 What Sex Positions Are More Comfortable During Pregnancy?

 Finding enjoyable sex positions while you’re pregnant is important.
 If a position isn’t working for you both, try something different.
 What works earlier in pregnancy may not work when your belly is much bigger by the third trimester.
 If you’re in any doubt about what’s safe, contact your healthcare provider.
-Note that hormonal changes can make your vagina feel dry, and that using a water-based lubricant may help sex be more comfortable.
+Hormonal changes during pregnancy can lead to vaginal dryness.
+To make sex more comfortable, consider using a water-based lubricant.

 One Question Your Partner Might Have: How Might “Pregnancy Sex” Be Different?